 I’ve been having a lot, and I mean a lot, of conversations lately with leaders in the information technology world.
 And the one overarching “it” factor they’re looking for in their team members is the ability to communicate.

 Yes, good IT professionals know their craft.
 Great IT professionals know how to communicate up, down and across the corporate lines.

 As an information technology professional, (and really, as any career professional) you should understand that communication is the primary vehicle for establishing trust and ensuring long lasting relationships with your team and clientele.
 And to be frank, good communication skills are necessary for career sustainability and promotion.

-Regardless of how it’s articulated in career marketing materials, communication skills must be thoughtfully and successfully demonstrated during the interview.
+But long before you’re given the raise and respect that you deserve, you must first convey their knack for good communication skills with your potential employer.
+Regardless of how it’s articulated in your career marketing materials, communication skills must be thoughtfully and successfully demonstrated during the interview.

 Body Language: Volumes are written on the importance of adopting appropriate body language to ensure interview success.
 Sitting up straight and offering a firm handshake are standards for communicating interest in the position.
 Nodding when appropriate, making good eye contact, leaning forward, and voiding all movements that imply distraction or boredom demonstrate your keen interest in what the speaker is saying.
 Using body language and expressions to communicate humility and passivity matter during an interview.
 Although it’s imperative to demonstrate expertise, it’s just as important to check your ego at the door.